POS REPLACEMENT STRATEGY

 POS replacement guidance: keeping retail running while you modernize

 Replacing a point of sale (POS) system is one of the biggest operational decisions a retailer makes.
 It affects every sale, every checkout, and every employee.
-The right setup keeps stores efficient and ready for change.
-Poor planning slows everything down, and over time, it erodes customer trust.
+The right setup keeps stores running while you modernize.
+Poor planning slows everything down, creates workarounds, and can erode customer trust over time.

 7 key focus areas for POS replacement